2Tuff4u2/-KlickSonics---Lossless-Semantic-Audio/README.md

 The theoretical underpinnings of the CLK Codec are detailed in the following research papers:
  * Wippersberger, K. L. (2025).
 “The Universal Meaning Equation: A Framework for Semantic Preservation in Signal Processing.” arXiv:2511.xxxxx
  * Wippersberger, K. L. (2025).
 “Broken Darkness: Quantum Validation of Golden Ratio Damping.” arXiv:2511.xxxxx
 (Note: This specification is proprietary and is part of the KlickSonics development suite.)
-I hope this helps!
-You should now be able to copy the entire document without any issues.
-Please tell me if there's anything else I can put directly in the chat for you.